-Did this financial product have a sustainable investment objective ? ● ● ● ade sustainable investments with an ironmental objective: % It promoted Environmental/Social (E/S) characteristics and while it did not have as in objective a sustainable investment, it had a proportion of 54.53% of sustainable investment in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective: % It promoted E/S characteristics, but did not make any sustainable investments
+Did this financial product have a sustainable investment objective?
+It promoted Environmental/Social (E/S) It made sustainable investments with an environmental objective:% characteristics and while it did not have as its objective a sustainable investment, it had a proportion of 50.14% of sustainable investments in economic activities that qualify as with an environmental objective in economic environmentally sustainable under the activities that qualify as environmentally EU Taxonomy sustainable under the EU Taxonomy in economic activities that do not qualify with an environmental objective in economic as environmentally sustainable under activities that do not qualify as environmentally the EU Taxonomy sustainable under the EU Taxonomy with a social objective It promoted E/S characteristics, but did not make It made sustainable investments with a social objective: % any sustainable investments environmental objective might be aligned with the Taxonomy or not.